Search for Quantum Gravity Using Astrophysical Neutrino Flavour with IceCube

 Figure~\ref{fig:final} shows results for the dimension-six operators.
-Results of other operators are summarized in Appendix~\ref{sec:all}.
+Results of other operators are summarized in the Supplementary Information.
 These represent new physics interactions and we expect the QG-motivated physics operator to be of order $E_P^{-2}=6.7\times 10^{-39}~{\rm GeV}^{-2}$.
 Limits are shown on a log-scale.
 The right axis incorporates an additional $E_P^2$ factor where below zero corresponds to the QG-motivated physics signal region.
 For the first time, we reach the QG-motivated signal region of the dimension-six operator with neutrinos.
 The limits are a function of the astrophysical neutrino production model at the source.
-Strong limits are obtained for $\numu$ dominant $\muratio$ and $\nue$ dominant $\eratio$ scenarios.
-Weaker limits for the preferred scenario $\piratio$ are also obtained.
-This can be inferred from Fig.~\ref{fig:BSM_triangle_0} because $\piratio$ with new physics scenarios described by the green region, is almost covered by the $\contwo$\% C.L. contour.